Sid-Bhatia-0/SimpleDraw.jl/README.md

     end
     ```

     Can be used to draw an existing image on top of an image at some position.
+No need to pass color explicitly, the sub-image should already be colored.
+Whereas in `Bitmap`, one needs to pass color explicitly and it can only be of a single color.

     <img src="https://user-images.githubusercontent.com/32610387/211422416-98c188a0-205a-49dc-8a4f-08cab3407af4.png">